UNIT-Electronics/Uelectronics-ESP32-Arduino-Package/README.md

 ---

 # **Uelectronics-ESP32 Arduino Package**
 The **Uelectronics-ESP32 Arduino Package** is a comprehensive suite of tools and libraries designed to empower developers to harness the full potential of the ESP32 microcontroller.
-This package enables seamless programming and control of ESP32-based devices on **DualMCU boards** and **UNIT NANO ESP32 boards** using the widely popular **Arduino platform**.
+This package enables seamless programming and control of ESP32-based devices on **DualMCU boards** and **UNIT PULSAR ESP32 boards** using the widely popular **Arduino platform**.

 With this package, developers can unlock a world of possibilities for building cutting-edge IoT solutions, prototyping innovative applications, and exploring the capabilities of connected devices.
 It includes an extensive collection of examples and sample code to help users quickly get started.